Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Goff threw multiple TDs in each of those matchups against the Packers, while throwing multiple TDs two times.
+- Goff threw a TD pass in each of those matchups against the Packers, while throwing multiple TDs twice.

 Recent Performances